+10.2.3.1 Percent for public artwork for capital works

-10.2.3.1.
-Capital works For capital works projects relating to significant community infrastructure or renewal projects valued in excess of \$2million, the equivalent of 1% of the total project budget should be allocated to incorporate a major public artwork as an integral feature, in accordance with industry standards.
+For capital works projects in excess of \$2 million, the equivalent of 1% of the total project budget should be allocated to incorporate a major public artwork as an integral feature, in accordance with industry standards.
 This includes projects funded by sources other than Council's capital works budget, including but not limited to state and federal funded projects.
-The public artwork would form a key component to the project management plan.

 The capital works program will prioritise locations for public art projects.